This is a summary of the new features and changes introduced in Astrobe for Cortex-M3, M4 and M7 since version 7.1.

 - When the first parameter of the standard functions INC and DEC is declared as a BYTE the compiler now correctly generates LDRB and STRB instructions (instead of LDR and STR).
 This prevents potential problems particularly when the parameter is an element of a BYTE array.

-- The linker confirms that all modules have been compiled with the same number of Extension Levels (see Preferences above) and the same Line Number option setting (see Configuration Options above).
-The source code of MAU is now included to allow it to be recompiled when the settings are changed.
+- The linker confirms that all modules have been compiled with the same number of Extension Levels (see Preferences above) and the same Line Number option setting.

 - Applications with total code size > 512 KBytes can now be built.